An SMS and social network frenzy saved a Joburg man who was trapped in his car boot after being hijacked at the weekend.

-“Be on the look for DSS041GP,” she tweeted shortly after. “my boyufriend has just been hijacked and is in the boot please RT (retweet).”
+“Be on the look for DSS041GP,” she tweeted soon after.
+“My boyfriend has just been hijacked and is in the boot please RT (retweet).”

 Seven people retweeted the plea.

-“Please RT @PigSpotter my friend was just hijacked and is in the boot of his car, Honeydew area reg no DSS041GP Golf 3 maroon in colour (sic)”.
+“Please RT @PigSpotter my friend was just hijacked and is in the boot of his car, Honeydew area reg no DSS041GP Golf 3 maroon in colour.”

-The companies mobilised their units, calling on every contact to track the victim’s active cellphone signal.
+By 10.05pm the companies were mobilising their units and calling on every contact to track the victim's active cellphone signal.

-“We have co-ords,” read the 10.20pm tweet from K9 Law Enforcement, a security services company co-founded by ex-Big Brother star Bradford “Bad Brad” Wood.
+“We have co-ords,” read the 10.20pm tweet from K9 Law Enforcement, a security services company co-founded by Big Brother star Bradford “Bad Brad” Wood.

 The Golf was headed south along the N1, speeding towards Kroonstad in the Free State.

-“We trying to intercept from both ways!” responded Riga Rescue.
-“Hang on we doing all we can!”
+“We trying to intercept from both ways!” responded community emergency service and rescue team Riga Rescue.

 It wasn't until 11.08pm - more than two hours after the first tweet - that word came through.

-“Just received a call, the police have found him his in Ventersberg (Ventersburg, about 250km south of Honeydew),” tweeted Reddy.
+“Just received a call, the police have found him in Ventersberg (about 250km south of Honeydew),” tweeted Reddy.

-The victim and his family declined to be interviewed, but Reddy later tweeted: “There are a lot of brave people out there everyday risking their lives for us in our time of need, tonight I have seen it thank you to all who helped… you guys don’t even understand how much we appreciate what you have done for us!
-We couldn’t thank you enough.”
+Reddy later tweeted: “There are a lot of brave people out there everyday risking their lives in our time of need, tonight I have seen it thank you to all who helped.” -The Star